marchof/java-almanac/site/content/features/stringtemplates.md

 ## Writing Your Own Template Processor

-The `format` method of a template processor turns `StringTemplate` instances into objects.
+The `process` method of a template processor turns `StringTemplate` instances into objects.
 Since `StringTemplate.Processor` is a functional interface, you can construct an instance from a lambda expression.
 Here is a simple example that places the values in boxes:

 {{< sandbox version=java21 preview="true" mainclass="MyFirstTemplateProcessor" >}}{{< sandboxsource "MyFirstTemplateProcessor.java" >}}
 public class MyFirstTemplateProcessor {